-We identified four clusters in the network of workers in our dataset.
-Then, we applied four most common network analysis metrics on the identified clusters to understand the dynamic of workers within them.
-Based on the result of these analysis, we defined clusters as:
+We identified four communities in the network of workers in our dataset.
+Then, we applied the four most common network analysis metrics on the identified communities to understand the dynamic of workers within them.
+Based on the result of these analyses, we defined communities as:

 \begin{enumerate}